RiyasAhamed23598/Javascript_notes/Foundations-2/this.md

 - `this` refers to whatever is on the left of the . (dot) when calling a method.
 - When we do obj.someFn(), `this` will refer to the obj.
 - If we use `use script` inside a function, `this` will be undefined.
+- Provinding some additional data to our function in the form of this.

 ## Why do we need this keyword